microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/Users.Actions/docs/v1.0-beta/New-MgUserMailFolderMessageReply.md

 ## SYNOPSIS
 Create a draft to reply to the sender of a message in either JSON or MIME format.
-When using JSON format:\n- Specify either a comment or the **body** property of the `message` parameter.
+When using JSON format:
+- Specify either a comment or the **body** property of the `message` parameter.
-Specifying both will return an HTTP 400 Bad Request error.\n- If **replyTo** is specified in the original message, per Internet Message Format (RFC 2822), you should send the reply to the recipients in **replyTo**, and not the recipients in **from**.\n- You can update the draft later to add reply content to the **body** or change other message properties.
+Specifying both will return an HTTP 400 Bad Request error.
+- If **replyTo** is specified in the original message, per Internet Message Format (RFC 2822), you should send the reply to the recipients in **replyTo**, and not the recipients in **from**.
+- You can update the draft later to add reply content to the **body** or change other message properties.
-When using MIME format:\n- Provide the applicable Internet message headers and the MIME content, all encoded in **base64** format in the request body.\n- Add any attachments and S/MIME properties to the MIME content.
+When using MIME format:
+- Provide the applicable Internet message headers and the MIME content, all encoded in **base64** format in the request body.
+- Add any attachments and S/MIME properties to the MIME content.
 Send the draft message in a subsequent operation.
 Alternatively, reply to a message in a single operation.